raspberrypilearning/getting-started-with-picamera/en/step_6.md

     camera.stop_preview()
     ```

-    **Note -** It's important to sleep for at least 2 seconds before capturing, to give the sensor time to set its light levels.
+    **Note:** it's important to `sleep` for at least two seconds before capturing an image, because this gives the camera's sensor time to sense the light levels.

-- Run the code and you'll see the camera preview open for 5 seconds before capturing a still picture.
-You'll see the preview adjust to a different resolution momentarily as the picture is taken.
+- Run the code.

+You should see the camera preview open for five seconds, and then a still picture should be captured.
+As the picture is being taken, you can see the preview briefly adjust to a different resolution.

-- Your new image will be saved to the desktop.
+Your new image should be saved to the Desktop.

-- Now try adding a loop to take five pictures in a row:
+- Now add a loop to take five pictures in a row:

     ```python
     camera.start_preview()